Before the advent of modern-era jet-set travel age, few keen explorers ventured out to see, experience and document the world as they witnessed it…

 Countries Travelled: USA, Puerto Rico, Venezuela, Suriname, Brazil, Senegal, Mali, Chad, Sudan, Ethiopia, Pakistan, India, Burma, Thailand, Singapore, Indonesia, Australia, New Guinea

-Twentieth century explorer and the first person to climb Mount Everest, Edmund Hillary was also a legendary explorer, adventure enthusiast and a community developer.
+Twentieth-century explorer and the first person to climb Mount Everest, Edmund Hillary was also a legendary explorer, adventure enthusiast and a community developer.
 He joined the Royal New Zealand Air Force and suffered a serious burn injury in a boat mishap; the accident motivated him to scale Mount Everest.
-He didn’t stop until he became the first person to stand on both North and South Pole, an incredible achievement.
+He didn’t stop until he became the first person to stand on both the North and South Pole, an incredible achievement.

 Countries Travelled: Nepal, Antarctica, North PoleREAD MORE: 10 Surreal Places To Visit In Nepal

-Burke & Wills
+10. Burke & Wills

 Robert O'Hara Burke and William Wills led an expedition across Australia in 1860 with the intent of becoming the first group to achieve the feat.
 They started from Melbourne and travelled to Menindee, Coopers Creek and Innamicka before reaching the northern-most point of Flinders River.
 On the return journey, the duo perished on the banks of Copper Creek.